Minnow Falls is a 3-tiered waterfall located on the South Eastern face of Mt Roland in the North West of Tasmania.

-You would be forgiven for not ever hearing the name Minnow Falls as it is a long forgotten set of falls, this is not helped by the lack of signage and washed out bridges but those who persevere will be greatly rewarded with one of Tasmania’s most unique day hiking experiences.
+You would be forgiven for not ever having heard of Minnow Falls (in the Tassie context) as it is a long-forgotten set of falls.
+This is not helped by the lack of signage and washed out bridges but those who persevere will be greatly rewarded with one of Tasmania’s most unique day hiking experiences.

 The walk begins along undulating forestry road and quickly becomes far more intense as the climbing begins, after reaching the base of the Mt Roland cliff face you begin to traverse along the steep slopes to reach the first tier of the falls.